 Only have a short amount of time in Yellowstone National Park?
 Don’t waste your time trying to decide where to get the best views in the world’s first national park.
-If you want to feel on top of the world, here are three incredible views you must see.
+If you want to feel on top of the world, here are five incredible views you must see.

 1. Artist Point with Views of the Lower Falls

 For incredible views of the Grand Canyon of the Yellowstone that may just might inspire you to pick up a paintbrush, or at least take dozens of photos, go to Artist Point.

 From the point, take in beautiful views of the canyon and the turquoise-colored waters of the Yellowstone River that carved it.
 Originally thought to be the place artist Thomas Moran stood to sketch the Grand Canyon of the Yellowstone, it was named Artist Point in 1883.
 As it turns out, Moran made sketches for his famous painting on the north rim, not at Artist Point.
 Even so, it has become a legendary place for millions of visitors to snap photos of this iconic Yellowstone landmark.

 Artist Point is a short 1/10-of-a-mile walk along a paved trail from South Rim Drive in the Canyon Village area.

 2. The Yellowstone River Cutting Through Lava Spires